If you use your Wear OS smartwatch as a second screen to your phone, there's a good chance you'll want it to receive WhatsApp messages.

 How to get WhatsApp on Wear OS

-Wear OS is pretty big on notifications, so it's no surprise that WhatsApp notifications work perfectly well on Wear OS.
-All of your messages will come right through, sitting pretty in your notifications tray.
+Your Wear OS watch is pretty good at handling notifications, so it's no surprise that WhatsApp notifications work perfectly well.

-You'll also get to reply to your WhatsApp messages right from your wrist.
-You'll be able to pull up Wear OS's dictation feature or wrist-based keyboard to do so.
+However, annoyingly, WhatsApp notifications will only work if you have an Android phone.
+Providing you have notifications enabled, you'll get to reply to your WhatsApp messages right from your wrist, pulling up Wear OS's dictation feature or wrist-based keyboard to do so.

 Read next: A guide to Wear OS on iPhone

 It's unclear whether this is a bug within Wear OS, or something WhatsApp needs to address.
-Seeing as this issue has been in Google's forums routinely over the past , it's unclear when it could be fixed.
+Seeing as this issue continues to pop up in forums, it's unclear when it could be fixed.

 While there isn't an official WhatsApp app, there are some enterprising third-party developers who have tried to step in and fill the gap.
 If you head to the Google Play Store on your Wear OS device and search for 'WhatsApp', you'll see that the first search result is 'WatchChat for WhatsApp'.

 This is a $1.99 app that takes advantage of WhatsApp's Web/Desktop feature, using a QR code to sync to a web-based version of the service.
-WatchChat essentially tricks WhatsApp into thinking it's a web browser running WhatsApp's official web app, rather than a Wear OS app.
+WatchChat essentially tricks WhatsApp into thinking it is a web browser running WhatsApp's official web app, rather than a Wear OS app.

 The other big third-party solution is 'Messages for Wear OS', which also requires an Android phone to work.
 However, it's also a full-featured solution that not only supports WhatsApp, but Facebook Messenger, Slack, Viber, Telegram, Line and more.